ese5160/final-project-a07g-a14g-t14-pillpal/A07G_README.md

 (HR 02): Access control for healthcare workers
 An RFID reader shall be used for access control.
 The reader shall authenticate RFID tags at a maximum distance of 5 cm and communicate with the microcontroller via I2C.

-(HR 03): Stepper motor specification
+(HR 03): Servo motor specification
 If the RFID tag matches the reader, the lid of the main compartment shall open, which is controlled by a 5V servo motor.

 (HR 04): Regarding the action of the dispenser